Upgrade Cash Rewards Card Review

 Need instant cash?
 Sorry, not an option.
 The Upgrade Card doesn’t work at ATMs.
 It also doesn’t allow you to get out cash when making purchases, like you would with, say, a debit card at the grocery store.
 Your cash emergency will have to wait until you can transfer money from your Upgrade account to your bank account.

 Requires “average to excellent credit” for approval.
-If you skew toward the “excellent” end of the range, you can probably do better with either a balance-transfer card or a rewardier rewards card that offers more perks.
+If you skew toward the “excellent” end of the range and have debt, I recommend shopping for a credit card offering a 0% balance-transfer deal for new cardholders.

 Minimum monthly payment for each billing cycle is $5, even if you owe less.
 Think of it like asking Upgrade to hold your wallet until you need some dollars for future purchases.

-Authorized users aren’t allowed.
+Authorized users are not allowed.
 The Upgrade Card is all about building up your own credit reputation.

 The bottom line